pce/pce.github.io/_posts/2021-03-28-Memory_SmartPointers.md

 Before C++11 introduced those, `std::auto_ptr` tries to resolve the same (with unusual copy semantics that behaves like move semantics) and is now deprecated and removed in C++17, the `std::unique_ptr` is preferd.

+> It's all about Scope

 The shared pointer behaves like a Garbage Collector, the last one stop using it will implicity delete the object.
-It is important Scope.
 Prefer local objects before using a shared pointer.

 Basic usage of `shared_ptr` Example (assign, reset and copy).